Sebastian-Inaba/INABA-Log/README.md

 ### Progress Updates

-# Update
+# Update : Site is live!

-- I’ve been procrastinating the launch of the website because I always feel it’s not quite ready and there’s always something small I can fix.
-But I think it’s time.
-Next steps will be to create some initial posts, maybe a dive deeper, and then host it.

-- Once it’s hosted, I’ll start tackling some of the bigger tasks, like SEO and WCAG accessibility, server-side pagination, signed URLs, Google Analytics, and more.
+**It’s live!** The site is published on GitHub Pages for now: https://sebastian-inaba.github.io/INABA-Log/

+This initial release is still light on content(none), but the core deployment and auth flow are working.
+During testing I ran into several issues CORS, URL redirects, service worker registration, a white flash during redirects, and auth persistence (was using `sessionStorage` which is not very good).
+I fixed these problems.

+Next steps:
+- Add posts and deep-dives
+- Improve SEO and accessibility (WCAG)
+- Implement server-side pagination and signed URLs
+- Add analytics and other monitoring
+- And a lot more

 There’s still a lot to do, but this is a solid start.

 #### Full Design Example (might not be final product)